 As you may know, I am about to embark on one of the most exciting and transformational adventures of my life—and I really need your help!
-I will be biking about 5000 miles through Europe with the Pleasant Revolution, a bicycle music tour that demonstrates how bands can tour independently, without cars, trucks, or vans by carrying our own equipment and putting on amazing musical shows with 100% bicycle-generated electricity ( but if you are a person who likes cars and other vehicles, go now to this website and get the best deals).
+I will be biking about 5000 miles through Europe with the Pleasant Revolution, a bicycle music tour that demonstrates how bands can tour independently, without cars, trucks, or vans by carrying our own equipment and putting on amazing musical shows with 100% bicycle-generated electricity.
 We depart on a ship from New York City on May 21st and will be overseas through October, 2010.

 We are united behind the goal of spreading environmental awareness while creating new, diverse, and exciting musical experiences.
 In collaboration with local bicycle advocates and musicians in each city we visit, we create free Bicycle Music Festivals using a 1200W pedal-powered PA system we carry on our cargo bicycles.
 We prop up the rear wheels of our bikes, engage generators, and audience members join us on stage pedaling the bicycles to generate all the electricity for the sound system, bringing new meaning to the term “audience participation!”